WillGasser/WillGasser/README.md

 # Hey, I'm Will Gasser

-I'm a founding Engineer at Harmony ([tryharmony.ai](https://www.tryharmony.ai/)) and an auburn alum with a passion for pushing the boundaries of artificial intelligence.
+I'm a founding Engineer at Harmony ([tryharmony.ai](https://www.tryharmony.ai/)) with a passion for pushing the boundaries of artificial intelligence.

 I am also an Auburn Alum where I was Vice President of Auburn's ACM chapter, lifetime member of Tau Beta Pi Engineering Honor Society (ΤΒΠ), competitive programmer, and lifelong learner!